Genetic Testing Helps Wisconsin Man Regain Vision

 "It was amazing to see how his visual fields, along with his other systemic symptoms, improved over the next few months after he started his supplements," says Dr. Stepien.
 "It's an ophthalmologist's dream to help someone see again.
 It's what gets us up in the morning every day."

-Dr. Barry Wolf, the medical genetics pioneer who first identified biotinidase deficiency 37 years ago, cherishes the friendship he has cultivated with Dave over the past two years.
+Dr. Wolf, the medical genetics pioneer who first identified biotinidase deficiency 37 years ago, cherishes the friendship he has cultivated with Dave over the past two years.

-A short, but sweet note
+Short, but sweet note

 "Dave sent me a note last year that means more to me than he'll ever know," says Dr. Wolf.
 "I pull it out whenever I need a little boost."